 As we continue walking along the Saar stream (we are not far from Saar falls), we will see some stairs and a building.
 That is the Mamluke Gate (marked as #12 on the map).

-This is the most impressive remains of the middle ages.
-It is a big room and its height is seven meters.
-The thickness of its walls is about two meters and it has two openings.
+These are the most impressive remains of the middle ages.
+It is a big room, and its height is seven meters.
+The thickness of its walls is about two meters, and it has two openings.
 One leads inside the fortress and the other outside.
 There was a bridge above Saar stream, but it was destroyed during the 19th century.

 The trail continues along the Crusader city wall (#14), and it will lead you through the dry moat (#15).